 In public high school even the girls who had been Achieving academically began to be trained that dating us and preparation for marriage was the only proper area for their self-fulfillment.
 Segregated prep schools would not exist if it weren't considered important to instill different roles in boys and girls.

 At Harvard, women do not speak much in class.
 In a large lecture hall, everyone faces forward during a question-and-answer period unless a girl begins talking.
 Hundreds of surprised faces turn to look because it has been made a part of us that it is more important what women look like than what they say or feel.
 Rooms at Radcliffe are small, only bedrooms, often two girls to only one room.
 Rooms at Harvard are suites with living rooms.
 The idea is that women do not need to have female friends.
-If people want to live together, the girl must move in with the body, adopting his friends and his life.
+If people want to live together, the girl must move in with the boy, adopting his friends and his life.
 On weekends, women can eat at Harvard but men cannot eat at Radcliffe.

 Women are here to listen to us talk and to sleep with us.
-Other women get paid a few dollars an hour to serve us more potatoes, sir, or to do the paper work necessary to record our decisions and make our success easier.
+Other women get paid a few dollars an hour to serve us more potatoes, sir, or to do the paperwork necessary to record our decisions and make our success easier.
 It is not necessary to wonder how demeaning their roles are, for they are meant to stand behind our success.

 THIS CHARACTERIZATION of the role of women at Harvard and of Harvard in this sexist society is not merely extrapolation from disconnected experiences.
 It is consciously taught to us by our "teachers," our predecessors.
 This year the idea of female inferiority was more clearly articulated than ever before, chiefly because of the issues of merger of Harvard and Radcliffe and equal enrollment of women and men.
 President Pusey said that we could not have equal enrollment because of our duty to the nation to provide leaders.
 Last Fall, Dean Watson told me that I was so enthusiastic about merger because I didn't realize how much it was going to decrease my benefits as a Harvard student.
-Chase Peterson, Dean of Admissions and Financial Aid, told a Faculty meeting that continuation of co-ed housing would be dependent on renovation of Radcliffe dorms and provision of bus service from Radcliffe to the Yard.
+Chase Peterson, dean of Admissions and Financial Aid, told a Faculty meeting that continuation of co-ed housing would be dependent on renovation of Radcliffe dorms and provision of bus service from Radcliffe to the Yard.
 Men could not be expected to tolerate conditions women have lived under since Radcliffe's inception.
 Then, in February, a Faculty-alumni committee headed by Dean Peterson issued a report on the question of merger as it relates to Admissions and Financial Aids.
 An abridged version of the report appeared in the March 2 issue of Harvard Bulletin and was followed up by a letter to the Editor from Dean Peterson.

 The report opposed merger because it would inevitably lead to a change in the male-female ratio:

-One of the particular concerns we feel is that...the act of merger would stimulate the forces of change, and that, although at present there is no illegality in controlling such a ratio, it would be increasingly difficult to do so.
+One of the particular concerns we feel is that... the act of merger would stimulate the forces of change, and that, although at present there is no illegality in controlling such a ratio, it would be increasingly difficult to do so.
 The 4 to 1 ratio in admission of men and women has drawn little comment in the past because it represented essentially the housing capacity of the separate institutions.